rana/tms/README.md

 ![Binary packing with SIMD](./imgs/simd-binary-packing.svg)

-> Figure X. Moving bits into smaller boxes with SIMD bit-shifting.
+> Figure 12.
+Moving bits into smaller boxes with SIMD bit-shifting.

 A single box size per block supports SIMDs ability to do one thing on many pieces of data.
 The box size varies from block-to-block for to improve compression size whlie allowing decompression speed.